YargKlnc/Sql-Challenge/README.md

 2. Columns that contains DATE has been converted in given EMPLOYEES data.

 3. Each CSV file imported into its corresponding SQL table.

-4. Employee_Schema.sql added inside this folder

 **Data Analysis**

-All below has been listed.
+All below has been listed and Employee_Queries.sql added inside this folder

 1. The employee number, last name, first name, sex, and salary of each employee.
 2. The first name, last name, and hire date for the employees who were hired in 1986.